 Another popular way of breeding is directly hatching from eggs.
 To follow this breeding procedure, you need not have any tree frogs.
 All you need is just a cluster of tree frog eggs.

-- Firstly, you need to collect tree frogs eggs for the breeding process.
+- Firstly, you need to collect tree frog eggs for the breeding process.

 - You can collect the tree frog eggs from the underside of broad leaves overhanging any water-sides.
 Otherwise, you can collect from several breeders or pet shops that deal with frog eggs.